markomanninen/artifactsofthefloweroflife/cownose.md

 > ...from Halaf pottery of the sixth millennium BC to images of Neo-Assyrian textile in Syria...

 It is probable that the Cownose pattern came somewhere from the ancient Fertile Crescent.
-At least the earliest evidence we know comes from that area.
+At least, the earliest evidence we know comes from that area.

 ![Ceremonial vessel with the Cownose pattern from Harappan © LACMA](./media/CeremonialVessel.jpg){caption=1 width=600}